-Limits of Liability in legal malpractice insurance policies are offered in a dual structure: there will always be specified a per claim limit and an aggregate limit.
-These two amounts can be the same or different depending upon your appetite.
-The per claim limit is the maximum amount of coverage available for any individual claim under the policy during its term.
+Limits of Liability in legal malpractice insurance policies are offered in a dual structure: there will always be specified a per-claim limit and an aggregate limit.
+These two amounts can be the same or different depending on your appetite.
+The per-claim limit is the maximum amount of coverage available for any individual claim under the policy during its term.
 The aggregate limit is the total amount of coverage available under the policy overall, no matter how many claims arise during its term.

 For example, if you purchase a policy with $1,000,000 in per claim coverage and a $2,000,000 aggregate limit (often called simply a 1 million/2 million policy), the maximum amount available for any individual claim would be $1,000,000 and the total amount available for all claims under that policy would be $2,000,000.
 Thus, if you face only one claim under the policy and it results in a loss of $1.5 million, the policy would cover only $1,000,000 of that amount, despite having another $1,000,000 of aggregate limit available.
 If you see a loss under a second claim, however, the remaining $1,000,000 could be used toward covering that.